microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/healthmonitoring-healthmonitoringroot-list-alerts.md

 ---
 title: "List alerts"
-description: "Get the list of Microsoft Entra scenario monitoring alerts and their properties from the past 30 days."
+description: "Get the list of Microsoft Entra health monitoring alerts and their properties from the past 30 days."
 author: "huatang92"
 ms.localizationpriority: medium
 ms.subservice: "entra-monitoring-health"